Death of a Family Member in content page of articles

 Your income for all of 2012

 Enter “Filing as surviving spouse” in the area where you sign the return.
-If someone other than the surviving spouse is the personal representative, that person must also sign.
+Someone other than the surviving spouse might be the personal representative.
+If so, that person must also sign.

 You shouldn’t put the deceased's Social Security number (SSN) on future returns after the year of death.

 You can claim a deceased family member as a dependent if both of these apply:

 The deceased lived in your home while alive.

 The deceased met all the requirements to qualify as a dependent.

 Also, the deceased dependent might have qualified you for benefits.
 If so, you can still claim the benefits in the year your dependent died.
 To do so: